A commonsense approach for public health31 Dec 2017 · 2 min read

 The World Health Organization estimates that there will be over a billion smokers by 2025.1 With so many people choosing to smoke, it makes sense that they should have better alternatives to cigarettes.
 Why would anyone deny them

 A few important steps are needed to make this commonsense approach a reality for millions of smokers.
 First, you need to invent better alternatives to cigarettes.
 Second, these alternatives should be appealing to adult smokers: they should deliver a taste and sensory experience that leads adult smokers, who would otherwise continue to smoke, to switch.
-We can achieve a significant public-health benefit only when a large number of these smokers switch from cigarettes to better products.
+We can achieve a significant public-health benefit only when a large number of these smokers switch to better products and stop smoking cigarettes altogether.

 We’re investing in people, resources, time, and money to develop and assess the risk-reduction potential of these new products.
-Our innovation pipeline includes four product platforms that can meet the varying preferences of adult smokers and hence help them to switch.
+Our innovation pipeline includes four product platforms that can meet the varying preferences of adult smokers and hence help them to switch and stop cigarettes altogether.

 In pursuing our vision of reduced-risk products, we are eager to see measures introduced that drive large-scale switching as quickly as possible.
 We are confident that the right mix of government leadership and commercial initiative will dramatically accelerate efforts to reduce the health burden of smoking.